PrestoXen/openopera-patches/README.md

 # OpenOpera Patches
 A collection of patches sourced from different places, unknown authors (if you want to claim ownership of one just create an issue)

-Feel free to make a pull request if you have anything to add or fix.
+Feel free to make a pull request if you have anything to add or fix, or if you have any issues please make a report at https://github.com/PrestoXen/openopera-issues

 You're also welcome to join the OpenOpera IRC: http://site.anonnet.org/webirc/openopera
 Or join #openopera on crowley.anonnet.org:6697